anselmobd/tuple-load/README.md

 ## Other files

 - tuple-load.cfg - Configuration file, used to:
 .
-Link an intelligible name of data group a to the table name in an RDB.
-The intelligible name is the name of the CSV file (with a .csv), which contains the tuples (the data).
-The table name in the RDB is the name of the JSON file (with a .json), which contains information about how to work with that table in the RDB.
+Link an intelligible name of data group a to a table name in an RDB.
   .
+The intelligible name is the start of the name of a CSV file (.csv), which contains the tuples (the data).
+  .
+The table name in an RDB is the start of the name of a JSON (or YAML) file (.json or .yaml), which contains information about how to work with that table in the RDB.
+.
 Indicate informations necessaire to connect to RDB.

 ## Directories

-- csv (/\*.csv) One file per data group.
+- csv (/\*.csv) : One file per data group.

-- json (/\*.json) One file per database table, with SQL commands required to load.
+- json (/\*.json) : One file per database table, with SQL commands required to load.

+- yaml (/\*.yaml) : One file per database table, with SQL commands required to load. (better readability)

-- ini (/\*.ini) One file per data groups to be created.
+- ini (/\*.ini) : One file per data groups to be created.

+- oxy : Package with generic (Oxigenai) modules

 ### ./csv2oracle.py --help

 ```
 usage: csv2oracle.py [-h] [--cfg CFG] [--ini INI] [--csv CSV] [--json JSON]
-                     [-i] [-u] [-d] [-b] [-v]
+                     [--yaml YAML] [--yc] [-i] [-u] [-d] [-b] [-v]
                      csvFile

 Write CSV data to Oracle